Insight

 The Insight

-experienced Australian Dharma teachers.
-All
+of experienced Australian Dharma teachers.

-more experience in Dharma practice, have a
+or more experience in Dharma practice, have

-broad understanding of Buddhist perspectives
+a broad understanding of Buddhist

-and the ability to see mindfulness and other
+perspectives and the ability to see

-types of meditation in the context of those
+the context of those perspectives.

 In addition to time spent